jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

                                                         -- The named arguments passed by the caller are available as local variables.
                                                         -- They are also available in .Context~namedArgs.

-    use strict auto named arg by, initial=.nil          -- 'by' is mandatory.
+    use strict auto named arg                           -- Error 99.900: STRICT AUTO requires the "..." argument marker at the end of the argument list
-                                                        -- 'initial' is optional, default value is .nil.
-                                                        -- Only 'by' and 'initial' are accepted.
+                                                        -- This error is raised during the parsing of the Rexx program.
-                                                        -- The keyword 'auto' is useless here.
-Should raise an error when strict without ellipsis ... ?
+                                                        -- Without an ellipsis, the keyword 'auto' is useless in strict mode.
-                                                        -- The named arguments passed by the caller are available as local variables.
-                                                        -- They are also available in .Context~namedArgs.

     use strict auto named arg by, initial=.nil, ...     -- 'by' is mandatory.
                                                         -- 'initial' is optional, default value is .nil.